Foreigners escape Taliban siege in Kabul; Afghan child killed

 "One detonated his car loaded with explosives, three others detonated explosives attached to their bodies inside the building, and one was shot by security forces.
 All four foreigners are alive and safe now."

-The country manager of an organisation using the guesthouse said four people had been held hostage by the Taliban as their colleagues made frantic phone calls to establish whether they were alive.
+The country manager of an organization using the guesthouse said four people had been held hostage by the Taliban as their colleagues made frantic phone calls to establish whether they were alive.

 "I can confirm it was attacked and that there are only four people" inside, said Hajji Mohammad Sharif Osmani, country manager of Roots of Peace, a U.S.-based group involved in demining and other projects in Afghanistan.
 "The rest of the guys are outside."